Soni-L/github_dashboard/README.md

 Create a folder for Shared typescript types & interfaces and one for constants as well, do not redefine interfaces in several files and do the same thing for constants

+Add global error handler (error boundary) fallback page

 ### Backend

+Add global error hanlder middleware in order for the server not to crash during unhanlded errors escaped from one of the endpoints

 Create an additional timer job to handle refreshing of the tokens that are expired in the db